peppyhop/shop-search/CONTRIBUTING.md

 3. **Rate Limiting**: Respect Shopify's API rate limits
 4. **Error Recovery**: Implement retry logic where appropriate

+### Utility Usage and Normalization

+- Use `sanitizeDomain` to normalize domains when presenting store info or building canonical links.
+- Use `safeParseDate` for parsing incoming date strings; prefer `undefined` for invalid values and cast to `null` in DTOs where required.
+- Use `normalizeKey`, `buildVariantOptionsMap`, and `buildVariantKey` to generate stable variant keys for filters and lookups.

 ## Release Process

 ### Version Numbering